puppeteer/puppeteer/docs/api/puppeteer.locator.map.md

 # Locator.map() method

+Maps the locator using the provided mapper.

-### Signature:
+### Signature

 ```typescript
 class Locator {
   map<To>(mapper: Mapper<T, To>): Locator<To>;
 }
 ```

-Maps the locator using the provided mapper.

 ## Parameters